skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 #### Kubernetes CronJob

-For a Job type application that needs to start at pre-determined intervals, run and shutdown use this type and see examples in (:warning: TODO based on skeleton) [cronjob.yaml](https://github.com/cariad-cloud/residency-vw-nginx-certificate-lambda/blob/main/chart/templates/cronjob.yaml)
+For a Job type application that needs to start at pre-determined intervals, run and shutdown use this type and see examples in (see example [cronjob.yaml](../quickstart-lambda-to-quarkus-cronjob/chart/templates/cronjob.yaml)
 * Ensure there is
   * a `ServiceAccountName`
   * `probes` (see below)